-Notes to Consolidated Financial Statements-Continued December 31, 2012, 2011, and 2010 (All currency expressed in U.S. dollars in thousands)
+Notes to Consolidated Financial Statements-Continued December 31, 2013, 2012, and 2011 (All currency expressed in U.S. dollars in thousands)

-(l) Debt Issuance Costs
+(1) Debt Issuance Costs

-The Company capitalizes costs directly associated with the issuance or modification of its debt in prepaid expenses and other assets in the consolidated balance sheets.
+The Company capitalizes costs directly associated with the issuance or modification of its debt in prepaid expenses and other current assets in the consolidated balance sheets.
 Debt issuance costs are amortized using the interest rate method over the terms of the related debt and the amortization is recorded in the consolidated statements of comprehensive income as interest expense.
-In 2012 and 2011, debt issuance costs of \$24,048 and \$8,402, respectively, were capitalized and in 2012, 2011 and 2010 amortization of debt issuance costs of \$11,700, \$8,101 and \$4,399, respectively, were recorded in interest expense.
+In 2013, 2012 and 2011, debt issuance costs of \$13,633, \$24,048 and \$8,402, respectively, were capitalized and amortization of debt issuance costs of \$10,612, \$10,237 and \$8,101, respectively, were recorded in interest expense.
 When the Company's debt is modified or terminated, any unamortized debt issuance costs related to a decrease in borrowing capacity under any of the Company's lenders is immediately written-off and recorded in interest expense.
+In 2013, interest expense included \$650 and \$245 of write-offs of unamortized debt issuance costs related to the termination of TAP Funding's revolving credit facility and the amendment of TMCL II's secured debt facility, respectively.
 In 2012, interest expense included a \$1,463 write-off of unamortized debt issuance costs related to the termination of TMCL's secured debt facility.
-No unamortized debt issuance costs were written off in 2011 and 2010.
+No unamortized debt issuance costs were written off in 2011.